dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 **CACTWO-7505 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-If CAC2 is minimized, and during that time is timed out due to inactivity, that inactivity is not being logged to the [User Audit](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/reporting/user-reports/#user-audit-trail-report) Log.
+If CAC is minimized, and during that time is timed out due to inactivity, that inactivity is not being logged to the [User Audit](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/reporting/user-reports/#user-audit-trail-report) Log.
 Inactivity messaging has been updated to include this scenario.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">